jamiewang76/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
-1. When does it fail?
+2. When does it fail?
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+As the user places their thumb and index finger closer by acting the “pinch” gesture, the pitch of the note goes down.
+The minimum it can go is 400hz and the maximum is 1000hz.
+The prototype failed at first because we wrongly set m.setVolume as zero, so the webcam wasn’t able to play any sound.
+While now it seems clear of technical problems, other problems may arise such as when the hand structure cannot be captured clearly by the camera.
+For instance, when the palm is almost 90 degrees to the camera so the fingers are too close to each other.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+Uncertainty 1: The detection can be inaccurate.
+When the system fails to detect the expected finger input, it will generate notes that are off the right pitch.
+To avoid this uncertainty, we may have to instruct the user to make more salient and exaggerated gestures.
+Uncertainty 2: The system may not be intuitive enough.
+We should display instructions such as the relationship between the finger placement and the note pitch.
+Regarding the visual feedback, users should be able to have a clear understanding of the system's status as they can observe the video and real-time display of detected mesh points on the screen.

 ### Part D
 ### Characterize your own Observant system